ppy/osu-wiki/news/2022/2022-12-01-osumonthly-5.md

 ### JPK314's Slider Picturator

-If you are at all interested in mapping on osu! you have probably already heard of [OliBomby](https://osu.ppy.sh/users/6573093) and his [Mapping Tools](https://mappingtools.github.io/) program that makes life easier for hundreds of mappers.
+If you are at all interested in mapping on osu! you have probably already heard of ::OliBomby::{ user-id=6573093 } and his [Mapping Tools](https://mappingtools.github.io/) program that makes life easier for hundreds of mappers.
 But have you seen the latest update, or the [tweet](https://twitter.com/OliBomby/status/1592941194291863553?t=TEB1KmJ9pLdquaoVT9kv-g&s=19) from OliBomby on Twitter, revealing the Slider Picturator™?

-[JPK314](https://osu.ppy.sh/users/10067391) has developed this new utility with the help of OliBomby and a few others, which has since been added to Mapping Tools!
+::JPK314::{ user-id=10067391 } has developed this new utility with the help of OliBomby and a few others, which has since been added to Mapping Tools!
 It allows you to transform your slider into any image.
 That's right, any image can now be embedded as a slider in a map.
 You don't have to be a genius to understand all the possibilities this can offer, and many mappers have already started to experiment with it.
 With each new update to Mapping Tools, OliBomby seems to push the limits of the editor.
 How far can we go from here?
 Only the future will tell.

 This tech is very experimental and may not work correctly on some resolutions and GPUs, but it allows for some pretty cool stuff.
 With sliders appearing as arbitrary images, multiple images can be displayed sequentially.
 Of course, whenever such technology is possible, there's only one thing to do: turn it into *Bad Apple*.